How to enable the new security feature of BPDU blocking in vSphere ESXi 5.1 networking and why this is important.

 On the physical switch port called A14, which attach to the ESXi host, we will now enable BPDU Protection, which will instruct the switch to shut down the port if any incoming BPDUs is observed.

 Inside the VM the attack tool is used again.
 We see that we now lose the network connection, which is caused by the switch port going into disabled mode.
 The VM is no longer capable of disturbing the rest of the Spanning Tree topology in the physical network.

 This could be verified on the physical switch, we can see that the port A14 connected to the ESXi host now is disabled due to the unexpected BPDU frame.

 This might seem to solve the problem, but it does actually only accomplish one goal: protect the network from the VMs, however all other VMs running on the same host is now also disconnected from the network.
 This means that a malicious user inside a VM could cause a very efficient denial-of-service attack against all other Virtual Machines in the same ESXi host.

-In vSphere ESXi 5.1 we have a new option: enabling a new feature called BPDU Guard on the virtual switch, which basically observe all frames sent from the VMs and simple discards all Spanning Tree BPDUs.
+In vSphere ESXi 5.1 and later we have a new option: enabling a new feature called BPDU Guard on the virtual switch, which basically observe all frames sent from the VMs and simple discards all Spanning Tree BPDUs.
 There will be no blocking of virtual ports, but just silently drop all BPDUs – which VMs almost never have a valid reason to send.

 NOTE: Even if some of the VMware Release Notes and publications for ESXi 5.1 calls this function “BPDU Guard” it is actually more similar to the “BPDU Filter” settings often found on physical switches.
 With BPDU Filter any incoming BPDUs are simply dropped, but the switch port is not disabled.